TomPatterson9/gildedrp/public/rules.md

 - You can't break free from a hogtie unless loosened or left for 5 minutes alone and unattended.

-# Criminal Activity / Robberies Cont:
+# Criminal Activity / Robberies Cont

 - Criminals must not wear completely black clothing with no identifiable features while committing crimes.
 They must have at least two clearly distinguishable features, such as a buckle, bandana, distinct clothing item, firearm, horse, or saddle.